jkaberg/dockerfiles/nextcloud/README.md

 ### Tags
 - **latest** : latest stable version of Nextcloud (automatically built when NC is updated).

-Other tags than `daily` are built weekly.
-For security reasons, you should occasionally update the container, even if you have the latest version of Nextcloud.

 ### Build-time variables
 - **NEXTCLOUD_VERSION** : version of nextcloud
 - **GNU_LIBICONV_VERSION** : version of GNU Libiconv